 She has reviewed poetry and fiction for journals including Poetry Review, Poetry London, Asian Review of Books, Cha, Magma Poetry, and Sabotage Reviews.

-She has participated in Poetry Parnassus at Southbank Centre, London (Hong Kong delegate) and the Hong Kong International Literary Festival 2012.
+She was the runner-up in the Bi’an Writers Awards in 2018.
 In 2014, she received the Young Artist Award (Literary Arts) from the Hong Kong Arts Development Council.

 Wong studied English at University College, Oxford and received an MA in creative writing at the University of East Anglia (UEA).
 She has a PhD in creative writing from Oxford Brookes University where she is an Associate Lecturer in Creative Writing.
 She teaches at Poetry School and also works as a tutor.
 She has worked as writer-in-residence for Wasafiri magazine in 2020-21.